-Whenever students find it necessary to be absent from school, parents/guardian should call the Main Office to report the absence.
+Whenever students find it necessary to be absent from school, parents/guardian should call the Main Office or email the attendance line (hhsattendance@holliston.k12.ma.us) to report the absence.
 All students, regardless of their age, are subject to school procedures relating to truancy and unauthorized absenteeism.
 Students under the age of sixteen are subject to the compulsory attendance law - a part of which deals with habitual truancy and habitual absenteeism.